 Potassium lowers BP in 3 weeks with a peak in 15 weeks.

-Concept of DASH Diet
+The concept of DASH Diet

 Whole grains, fish, poultry, nuts, seeds, and dried beans are recommended as a part of a balanced diet.